Mohamad-Jamal-J/TASK-UP-APPLICATION/README.md

 # Task-Up App (Android Application - Java)

-Welcome to the Task Manager App, a convenient tool for organizing and managing your tasks effectively on your Android device.
+Welcome to Task-Up App, a convenient tool for organizing and managing your tasks effectively on your Android device.

 ## Key Features for Users